Summary

 MCP defines a client-server architecture:

-• MCP Clients (like Claude Code, Claude Desktop, or your custom app) connect to MCP servers and expose the available tools to the AI model
+- MCP Clients (such as Claude Code, Claude Desktop, or a custom application) connect to MCP servers and expose the available tools to the AI model.

-• Tools: Functions the model can call (same concept as function calling)
+- Tools: Functions the model can call (the same concept as function calling).

 ┌─────────────┐ ┌─────────────┐ ┌─────────────┐